tellor-io/dataSpecs/types/EthDenverChallenge2025.md

 ## Type Name

-`GripDynoChallenge`
+`EthDenverChallenge2025`

 ## Description

-The `GripDynoChallenge` query type allows anyone to self report the result of an event specific in-person grip strength dynometer challenge.
+The `EthDenverChallenge2025` query type allows anyone to self report the result of an event specific in-person grip strength dynometer challenge.
 It will used at ETH Denver 2025, but could also be considered a conceptual query type for other in-person studies.

 ## Query Parameters

 The query data for each event and challenge should be unique and consistent accross all reports for the same event.
-The `GripDynoChallenge` query type's parameters are defined using a description of the booth event, and the type of challenge:
+The `EthDenverChallenge2025` query type's parameters are defined using a description of the booth event, and the type of challenge:

 1. eventDescription
     - description: a clearly written definition of the in-perso event (e.g. "eth_denver_2025")